Cyndi Lauper discography

 In 2001, Lauper planned to release another album, Shine, but the record company folded.
 An extended play version of the album was released to counter Internet piracy, and the full album was released exclusively in Japan in 2004.
 In 2003, Lauper released her seventh studio album, At Last, and a live version in 2004 on DVD, Live...
 At Last.
 At Last is a set of covers that reinvent classic songs, such as the title track "At Last", "Walk On By" and "Stay".
 The live DVD achieved gold certification in the United States.
 In 2005, Lauper released The Body Acoustic, featuring new acoustic versions of her hits, such as a duet of "Time After Time" with Sarah McLachlan.
 Lauper's 2008 album, Bring Ya to the Brink, was her first release in seven years containing original material, and met with considerable success.
 In December 2008 she recorded the duet "A Christmas Duel" with Swedish pop band The Hives, released in Sweden only, where it reached number 4.
-Memphis Blues, was released in 2010.
-It managed to be her highest-charting album on the Billboard 200 since True Colors in 1986, spending 13 consecutive weeks at number-one on the Billboard Blues chart, becoming the highest selling blues album of the year.
+Memphis Blues was released in 2010.
+It managed to be her highest-charting album on the Billboard 200 since True Colors in 1986, and spent 13 consecutive weeks at number one on the Billboard Blues chart, becoming the highest selling blues album of the year.
 So far, it has sold 600,000 copies worldwide.
 Her most recent album is Detour, released in 2016.
 It is a country and western album inspired by some of her favourite artists growing up including Patsy Cline.
 The album peaked at number 29 on the US Billboard 200.
+A documentary on Lauper's career titled Let the Canary Sing was released on Paramount+ in June 2024 along with a soundtrack for the documentary.